 Cluster Flies – the main facts and features:

-The most common of these flies is a medium-sized, nuisance fly, 8mm – 10mm in length, greyish olive in colour, adorned with golden hairs, making them quite distinctive to the trained eye.
+The most common cluster fly is a medium-sized, nuisance fly, 8mm – 10mm in length, greyish olive in colour, adorned with golden hairs, making them quite distinctive to the trained eye.

 Cluster flies infographic

 Cluster Flies Found in Bristol

 Bristol is home to eight commonly encountered species of Cluster Fly that get the name, cluster fly, from their clustering behaviour, sometimes in groups of 10,000 or more resting on joists, beams and walls.
 The four most common species in and around Bristol Include:

 Common Cluster Fly – Pollenia rudis: Olive grey with golden hairs on the abdomen.